Elm Farm to Hamstead Mill: 1.25 miles

 The US forces memorial back to Elm Farm via Ash Tree Corner: 1.25 miles

 Take the footpath which forks to the right over pasture, passing through a gate.
 Aim for the stile at the far side.
 Thence the path descends, skirting a copse to the right.
 This stretch is pretty in bluebell time.
 After several field crossings, the last brings you to the corner of Ash Tree Plantation, beside which the path runs to the left as a more obvious track.
-After a few hundred yards it joins the Kintbury Road just east of Ash Tree Corner, from which it is a half-mile walk (to the right) back to Elm Farm.
+After a few hundred yards it joins the Kintbury Road just east of Ash Tree Corner, from which it is a half-mile walk (to the right) back to Elm Farm and the White Hart.